bryansmullen/greetings-heroes/README.md

 ### Imagery

 [Freepik](http://www.freepik.com) was used for the main title image.
 As such the following code must be included to conform with their free licensing agreement. `<a href="">Designed by freepic.diller / Freepik</a>`

+### Iconography

+[Material Io](https://material.io/resources/icons) was used to source basic icons for sound on/off, information, and exit application.
+Additionally icons for LinkedIn and Github were sourced from their respective official websites.

 ### Prototype